 Certificate requirements include a core group of courses in Administrative Law and Environmental Law.
 Students round out their knowledge through an array of electives relevant to this area of the law.
 They also take an experiential or writing-intensive course.

 Each year, interested students compete for the chance to participate in the National Environmental Law Moot Court Competition.
 Winners of an in-house competition prepare written briefs and prepare for oral arguments (with the assistance of the faculty) at Pace.
 The KU team frequently reaches the late rounds of the competition, which tests students’ knowledge of environmental law by evaluating their legal writing and oral advocacy skills while providing a firsthand experience in environmental litigation.
 Students from KU Law also have the opportunity to compete in the Stetson International Environmental Law Moot Court Competition.

-Related student groups include the Environmental Law Society.
+Related student groups include the Energy and Environmental Law Society.
 The group sponsors a variety of activities at the law school, including regular meetings often attended by the KU environmental law faculty or by federal, state and regional practitioners with environmental expertise.